BenWinchester/HEATDesalination/README.md

 python -m pip install -r requirements.txt
 ```

-## PVGIS
+## 2. PVGIS

-`heat-desalination` relies on the package [`pvlib.iotools.pvgis`](https://pvlib-python.readthedocs.io/en/stable/_modules/pvlib/iotools/pvgis.html) [[1]].
+`HEATDesalination` relies on the package [`pvlib.iotools.pvgis`](https://pvlib-python.readthedocs.io/en/stable/_modules/pvlib/iotools/pvgis.html) [[1]].
 This package is responsible for fetching weather data from the [Photovoltaic Geographical Information System](https://joint-research-centre.ec.europa.eu/pvgis-online-tool_en) (PVGIS).
 This data is used in the internal models to assess the performance of the solar collectors considered in the system.
 No API tokens or login keys are needed in order to use this API.

 In order to download weather related data for your given location, simply run